-The CSAPA examination consists of 150 questions in multiple choice format, covering seven major content areas.
-The certification examination is designed to emphasize basic knowledge and judgment and how that knowledge is applied.
+The CSAPA exam consists of 150 multiple choice questions covering seven major content areas.
+The certification exam is designed to emphasize basic knowledge and judgment and how that knowledge is applied.
 Because the body of regulations in this area is so great, the operating administrations of the Department of Transportation that are most frequently encountered will be emphasized.
-Likewise, the entire examination is approximately focused according to the following:
+Likewise, the entire exam is approximately focused according to the following:

-The focused, industry-specific exams (such as CDAPA-Aviation, CDAPA-Transit & CDAPA-Motor Carrier), consist of 100 questions in multiple choice format, covering content specific to the modal environment in addition to specimen collection, MRO and laboratory items.
+The focused, industry-specific CDAPA exams (e.g. Aviation, Motor Carriers, Transit etc) consist of 100 multiple choice questions covering content specific to the mode as well as specimen collection, MRO, SAP, and laboratory.

-All exams are now available online!
-CCDAPP uses a live, web-based proctoring service that allows exam takers to complete their assessment exam at home or at work, while still ensuring the integrity of the exam for the sponsoring institution.
+All exams are available online!
+CCDAPP uses a live, web-based proctoring service that allows the exam to be taken from the comfort of home or office, while still ensuring the integrity of the exam for the sponsoring institution.

-In addition to the online exam, CCDAPP also offers proctored exams at various locations throughout the US and in coordination with industry conferences (such as SAPAA, DATIA and the FTA Drug and Alcohol Program Conference).
-In addition, some CCDAPP Commissioners may be available to proctor your exam if located near you (if you are unable to take the on-line exam).
-To inquire about exam-taking opportunities during industry events, please click below to submit an inquiry via our direct email form.
+In addition to the online exam, proctored exams are also offered at various industry conferences (e.g. SAPAA, NDASA, DATIA and the FTA Drug and Alcohol Program Conference).
+In addition, some CCDAPP Commissioners may be available to proctor your exam if located near you (if you are unable to take the online exam).
+To inquire about exam-taking opportunities during industry events, please submit an inquiry via email.